Detecting high-dimensional entanglement by randomized product projections

+Note that randomized measurements have been extensively investigated for entanglement characterization~\cite{imai2021bound,wyderka2023probing,liu2023characterizing,yi2025certifying,giovanni2025entanglement} in a reference-frame-independent manner.
+However, the randomized product projection in observation~\ref{ob1} requires both parties to synchronise their measurement bases.
+Consequently, our protocol is less suited for scenarios involving distant laboratories.

 Observation~\ref{ob1} provides a theoretical criterion and naturally requires us to estimate the moments $\mathcal{R}(\vr)$ and $\mathcal{Q}(\vr)$ exactly with infinite samples of random operations, which is impossible in a practical experimental scenario.
-Therefore, we introduce an algorithm to extract more information from the measured experimental data with limited local projections.
+Therefore, we next introduce an algorithm to obtain an $\mathrm{SN}$ estimation from the measured experimental data with limited projections.